Rules for Using Gift Funds for a Down Payment on a House

 Richard Haddad is the executive editor of HomeLight.com.
 He works with an experienced content team that oversees the company’s blog featuring in-depth articles about the home buying and selling process, homeownership news, home care and design tips, and related real estate trends.
 Previously, he served as an editor and content producer for World Company, Gannett, and Western News & Info, where he also served as news director and director of internet operations.

 Before you accept a generous contribution from family or friends, there are some rules to follow — depending on your loan type.
-Understanding these rules upfront will help you avoid roadblocks and keep your home sale on the up and up.
+Understanding these rules up front will help you avoid roadblocks and keep your home sale on the up and up.

 What are gift funds for a down payment?

-Gift funds for a down payment are financial contributions from family members or close friends intended to help you cover the upfront costs of purchasing a home.
+Gift funds for down payment are financial contributions from family members or close friends intended to help you cover the upfront costs of purchasing a home.
 This money isn’t a loan and shouldn’t need to be repaid, which makes it different from other financial assistance.

 However, lenders want to be sure this money is indeed a gift and not an undisclosed loan.
 As a result, specific documentation and rules apply when using gift funds for a down payment.